Seanyap90/GAS_diycrm/README.md

 3. Appscript.json shows the services that needs to be authenticated within the app script

 4. apifunc.gs is custom to a very specific use case but the structure is similar to connecting to different API for post or get requests and login to various software platforms.
-You can restructure the login parameters by manipulating the html code accordingly.
+You can restructure the login parameters by manipulating the html code at apiconnect.html accordingly.

 # Part 2: Required documents